Get cheap business class tickets with these money-saving tips

 WestJet Business Class

-• Seating: Private pod with lie-flat seat and aisle access, power outlet, USB port, and 18.5in touchscreen monitors.
+• Seating: Private pod with lie-flat seat, aisle access, power outlet, USB port, and 18.5-in touchscreen monitors.

-• Dining: Welcome drink, global and Canadian-inspired meals with fine wines and exclusive snacks.
+• Dining: Welcome drink, global- and Canadian-inspired meals, fine wines, and exclusive snacks.

 • Boarding: Priority check-in, boarding, and checked baggage tagged for expedited unloading.